-Read more about growth failure in Growth Failure in Children with Chronic Kidney Disease.
+More information is provided in the NIDDK health topic, Growth Failure in Children with Chronic Kidney Disease.

 The wastes and toxins that build up in the bloodstream of children with kidney disease can weaken the immune system, making children vulnerable to certain infections and diseases.
 Vaccinations can help prevent certain infections, which is particularly important for children with a weakened immune system.
 Children with kidney failure should receive the standard vaccinations recommended for all children, as well as vaccinations to prevent influenza and pneumonia.

 What are the challenges of kidney failure for children and their families?

 The challenges of kidney failure for children include physical effects from the loss of kidney function and emotional effects due to their illness.
 Physical effects of kidney failure can include

 - extreme fatigue